Cardiac Arrest (Madness song)

+Content

 The song was written by Chas Smash and Chris Foreman and tells a story of a workaholic who suffers a fatal heart attack on his way to work.
+It was originally set to be called "7 Letters" but was renamed to "Cardiac Arrest".

-It was the first Madness single since "The Prince" which did not reach the UK top 10.
+However, due to its obviously dark content due to the title, the song did not get as much airplay as previous singles.
+As such, it was the first Madness single since "The Prince" which did not reach the UK top 10.

 The album version of the song ends after the second chorus with a dramatic cut to a coda representing the man's heart thudding and then stopping.
 The single version replaces this with a repeat of the more optimistic first chorus, which fades out.